 During the limitations put on us by the COVID-19 pandemic, we will not be following our regular in-person regular worship routine.
-Instead we will be having two streaming services each week which will be premiered on our church Facebook page (www.facebook.com/messiahnh).
+Instead we will be having two streaming services each week which will be posted on Facebook and YouTube.
+They will both have an associated watch party.

-Sunday morning's service will premiere at 9:30 am EST.
+Sunday morning's watch party will be at 9:30 am EST.

-Wednesday evening's service will premiere at 7:00 pm EST.
+Wednesday evening's watch party will be at 7:00 pm EST.